-Materials and methods
+Materials and Methods

 Mice.
-CD11b-DTR and CD11c-DTR mice were puchased (Jackson Lab, Bar Harbor, Maine, USA), and Langerin-DTR transgenic mice have been described previously (Bennett et al., 2005).
-GPR109A deficient mice were kindly provided by Klaus Pfeffer (Universität Düsseldorf, Germany).
-Mice were housed in temperature-controlled facilities on a 12 h light-dark cycle with ad libitum food and water access.
-All experimental procedures were performed in accordance with institutional guidelines of the University of Heidelberg, Germany.
+CD11b-DTR and CD11c-DTR mice were purchased (The Jackson Laboratory, Bar Harbor, ME), and Langerin-DTR transgenic mice have been described previously (Bennett et al., 2005).
+GPR109A-deficient mice were kindly provided by Klaus Pfeffer (Universität Düsseldorf, Düsseldorf, Germany).
+Mice were housed in temperature-controlled facilities on a 12-h light/dark cycle with ad libitum food and water access.
+All experimental procedures were performed in accordance with institutional guidelines of the University of Heidelberg (Heidelberg, Germany).

-Measurement of flush.
-Cutaneous blood flow was determined as described (9).
-Shortly, anaesthetized mice were placed on their left side on a controlled heating pad and blood flow in the ear was determined with an LD probe (No. 407, Perimed AB, Stockholm, Sweden).
-Original LDF recordings were averaged for one second intervals, and the baseline LDF was determined prior to injection of the tested compound.
-All data are presented as mean \pm SEM, n indicates the number of experimental animals.
-Statistical analysis of differences between flushing responses before and after DT treatment was performed by Student's paired t-test, p<0.05 was considered significant.
-Nicotinic acid was prepared in 5% (2-hydroxypropyl)- β -cylodextrin (Sigma) and the pH of the solutions was adjusted to 6.9-7.1 with 1 M NaOH.
-Prostaglandin D2 (Cayman Chemical Co.) was dissolved in DMSO and diluted 20 times with saline.
+Measurement of Flush.
+Cutaneous blood flow was determined as described previously (Benyo et al., 2005).
+In brief, anesthetized mice were placed on their left side on a controlled heating pad, and blood flow in the ear was determined with a laser-Doppler probe (407; Perimed AB, Stockholm, Sweden).
+Original LDF recordings were averaged for 1-s intervals, and the baseline LDF was determined before injection of the tested compound.
+All data are presented as mean \pm S.E.M., and n indicates the number of experimental animals.
+Statistical analysis of differences between flushing responses before and after diphtheria toxin (DT) treatment was performed by Student's paired t test, and p < 0.05 was considered significant.
+Nicotinic acid was prepared in 5% (2-hydroxypropyl)-βcylodextrin (Sigma, St. Louis, MO), and the pH of the solutions was adjusted to 6.9 to 7.1 with 1 M NaOH.
+Prostaglandin D2 (Cayman Chemical Co., Ann Arbor, MI) was dissolved in dimethyl sulfoxide and diluted 20 times with saline.

-DT treatment.
-After control experiments the CD11b-DTR, CD11c-DTR and Langerin-DTR transgenic animals were treated with 25, 4 and 16 ng/g diphtheria toxin (Sigma), respectively, as described (Bennett et al., 2005; Duffield et al., 2005; Jung et al., 2002).
-DT was injected i.p.
-24 and 48 hours before re-testing of the flushing responses.
+DT Treatment.
+After control experiments, the CD11b-DTR, CD11c-DTR, and Langerin-DTR transgenic animals were treated with 25, 4, and 16 ng/g diphtheria toxin (Sigma), respectively, as described previously (Jung et al., 2002; Bennett et al., 2005; Duffield et al., 2005).
+DT was injected intraperitoneally 24 and 48 h before retesting of the flushing responses.
 Wild-type littermate animals were treated with the same protocol and served as controls.
-Between two experiments the animals were allowed to recover for at least one week.
+Between two experiments the animals were allowed to recover for at least 1 week.

-Isolation of epidermal sheets, immunohistochemistry.
-Mouse ears were dissected, split into ventral and dorsal sheets and incubated for 50 min in RPMI and 10 mM EDTA.
-The epidermis was removed from the dermis using fine forceps and was fixed on ice for 1 hour in 4 % PFA/PBS.
-After permeabilization with 0.2% Triton/PBS for 10 min at 25 °C and 2 washes with PBS for 10 min, the epidermal sheets were incubated with 10 % goat serum for 30 min.
-Polyclonal rabbit anti-PGE synthase 1, polyclonal rabbit anti-PGE synthase 2 and monoclonal mouse PGD2 synthase (all from Cayman, Ann Arbor, USA) were each mixed with PE-labeled anti MHC II - IA/IE (BD PharMingen) in 10% goat serum/PBS and incubated with epidermal sheets overnight at 4°C on a rotator.
-Secondary FITC labeled anti-rabbit and anti-mouse antibodies were applied together with DAPI in 1.5% horse serum for 2 hours on a rotator.
-After washing epidermal sheets were mounted and analyzed by fluorescence microscopy.
+Isolation of Epidermal Sheets and Immunohistochemistry.
+Mouse ears were dissected, split into ventral and dorsal sheets, and incubated for 50 min in RPMI 1640 medium and 10 mM EDTA.
+The epidermis was removed from the dermis using fine forceps and was fixed on ice for 1 h in 4% paraformaldehyde/PBS.
+After permeabilization with 0.2% Triton/PBS for 10 min at 25°C and two washes with PBS for 10 min, the epidermal sheets were incubated with 10% goat serum for 30 min.
+Polyclonal rabbit anti-PGE synthase 1, polyclonal rabbit anti-PGE synthase 2 and monoclonal mouse PGD2 synthase (all from Cayman Chemical) were each mixed with PE-labeled anti-MHC II-IA/IE (BD PharMingen, San Diego, CA) in 10% goat serum/PBS and incubated with epidermal sheets overnight at 4°C on a rotator.
+Secondary FITC-labeled anti-rabbit and anti-mouse antibodies were applied together with DAPI in 1.5% horse serum for 2 h on a rotator.
+After washing, epidermal sheets were mounted and analyzed by fluorescence microscopy.